akyol/MIPS-Simulator/README.md

 # MIPS-Simulator READ ME
-Made by Flavortown
+Made by Flavortown (Abraham Lee, Tammy Vo, Jonathan Kim)

 ### Project Decisions:

-As a group, we decided to structure the code in binary, but the GUI is structured in a way so that the user can have an easier time using the instructions.
+As a group, we decided to structure the code in terms of machine code, but the GUI is structured in a way so that the user can have an easier time using the instructions.

 As a group, we decided to use Javascript, HTML/CSS for the code and to display the GUI.